webdesigns23/react-router-v6-nested-routes-code-along/README.md

 learn a variety of design patterns, so you can intelligently apply the right one to your own unique situation!

-Okay, enough theorizing — let's get to actually creating this parent App component.
-We will pick up where we left off with the last code-along, but note that we've already added the `App.js` file for you.
+Okay, enough theorizing — let's get to actually creating this parent Layout component.
+We will pick up where we left off with the last code-along, but note that we've already added the `Layout.jsx` file for you.

 If you haven't already, go ahead and fork and clone the repo for this code-along.
 Then run `npm install` to install the dependencies, `npm run server`